MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 ### Example

-The following code example defines the variable, `m_splitButton`, that is used to programmatically access the split button control.
+The first code example defines the variable, `m_splitButton`, that is used to programmatically access the split button control.

 [!code-cpp[NVC_MFC_CButton_s1#1](../../mfc/reference/codesnippet/cpp/cbutton-class_10.h)]

-### Example

-The following code example changes the glyph that is used for the split button drop-down arrow.
+The next code example changes the glyph that is used for the split button drop-down arrow.
 The example substitutes an up-pointing triangle glyph for the default down-pointing triangle glyph.
 The glyph that is displayed depends on the character that you specify in the `himlGlyph` member of the `BUTTON_SPLITINFO` structure.
 The down-pointing triangle glyph is specified by a character '6' and the up-pointing triangle glyph is specified by a character '5'.
 For comparison, see the convenience method, [CButton::SetSplitGlyph](#setsplitglyph).

 [!code-cpp[NVC_MFC_CButton_s1#4](../../mfc/reference/codesnippet/cpp/cbutton-class_13.cpp)]